top of page

 Standard DL Tremolo

-Like the Edge Pro II, Lo-TRS II, and Edge III tremolos before it, the Standard DL tremolo is made for entry- to mid-level Ibanez guitars made in Indonesia or China such as the Indonesian-made 2015-2019 left handed RG450DXBL and left handed Steve Vai Signature JEMJRL, which has been produced since 2016 (and costs around $1,000 here in Australia.)
+Like the Edge Pro II, Lo-TRS II, ILT1, and Edge III tremolos before it, the Standard DL tremolo is made for entry- to mid-level Ibanez guitars made in Indonesia or China such as the Indonesian-made 2015-2019 left handed RG450DXBL and left handed Steve Vai Signature JEMJRL, made in China, which has been in production since 2016 (and costs around $1,000 here in Australia.)

 Yamaha